 Please use the services of the nurse where possible to allow doctors to carry out diagnostic consultations.

 If you require a blood test only, using the services of a phlebotomist saves valuable practice nurse time.
 Requests for blood tests are usually via the doctor or practice nurse.
+These clinics are held on the Planned Care Centre site (Church Walk)

 The Health Visitors are based at: